 Construction Document

-Taking on the role of collector of the artistic process to result in a document that is meant to inspire (www.instagram.com/constructiondocument).
+As I am taking on the role of collector of the artistic process, I aim to create a document that inspires others.

 Img: Jeroen Boomgaard, 2011, p.141